mrapp-ke/MLRL-Boomer/doc/quickstart/parameters.rst

     ``--parameter-name value``

     In addition to the specified value, some parameters allow to specify additional options as key-value pairs.
-These options must be provided by using the following bracket notation:
+These options may be provided by using the following bracket notation:

     ``--parameter-name value{key1=value1,key2=value2}``

+    Parameter values that include additional options may not contain any spaces.
+Depending on the shell that is used to run the program, special characters like ``{`` or ``}`` must eventually be escaped.
+When using bash or sh this can be achieved by adding single quotes as follows:

+    ``--parameter-name value'{key1=value1,key2=value2}'``.

 **Data set**